openstates/documentation/docs/contributing/scrapers.md

 fix this is often sufficient, you can confirm that the scraped data looks correct and move on.

+Please see our document on [Querying Scraper Output Data](./query-scraper-output-data.md) for tools you can use to investigate data issues across a set of many scraped data output files.

 !!! note
     It is of course possible that the scrape fails.
 If so, there's a good